 Some items cannot be taken with you on an airplane.
 These include, but are not limited to, incendiary devices or explosives and hazardous materials.
 Some items are banned by federal regulations, while others are left up to the discretion of the airlines.
 If in doubt, call the airline ahead of time regarding their policies or visit this website for the latest information on prohibited items and the 3-1-1 rule for carry-ons.

 We understand that going through Security at any airport can be a challenge and we apologize for any inconvenience to our passengers and ask that you understand the necessity for these actions to ensure safety.
 You can learn about the latest security procedures and restrictions on the TSA website.
 We encourage you to visit this website before you fly to find out how to pack, dress and prepare for your trip so that you can go through the security process as quickly as possible.

 Some airlines offer assistance programs for children traveling alone, known as unaccompanied minors.
 Most airlines charge fees for unaccompanied minor services.
 Requests for these services should be made at the time of reservation.
 Policies vary by airline and each carrier’s rules differ.
 Please contact the airline for specific guidelines and more information.

 Finding a parking place at the Airport is quick and easy, with long-term and short-term parking lots located directly across from the terminal building to allow quick access to the building with a minimum walking distance.

 Passenger safety is our top priority at Tri-Cities Airport.
 Learn more about the agencies here to provide safety services and how to contact them.
 Including the TSA, FAA, and more.

 At Tri-Cities Airport, we continuously work to meet the needs of all our passengers.
-Our goal is to provide an accessible and welcoming experience for all passengers and we are here to assist individuals with special needs.
+Our goal is to provide an accessible and welcoming experience for all passengers and we are here to provide assistance.